 Language and the Mind

-I also muse from time to time on the relationship between language and the mind.
-How does language shape the way we think and the reality we perceive?
+I also write and post on the relationship between language and the mind in the defence of nonrepresentational linguistic idealism.
+How does language construct the way we think and the reality we perceive?
+Is language the DNA of the mind?
 Are we language?
 What does it mean to ‘be someone in a language’ (which is the title of this website)?
-For posts on this topic, search the categories for ‘psycholinguistics’ or visit the website Language and the Mind
+For posts on this topic, search the categories for ‘psycholinguistics’ or visit the website Its Language Stupid

-I also tend to research small areas that relate to my teaching such as grammar, phonology, dissertation writing, MOOCs, coherence in NNS.
+I also research areas that relate to my teaching such as grammar, phonology, dissertation writing, coherence in NNS.